Touch-move rule: Unusual scenarios

-The Fischer random chess variant (also known as Chess960) has custom castling rules wherein the king and the rook end up where they would be in a normal chess game even if they start on different squares because of the randomized start positions.
+The Chess960 variant (also known as Fischer Random Chess) has custom castling rules wherein the king and the rook end up where they would be in a normal chess game even if they start on different squares because of the randomized start positions.
 It is thus possible for the king or rook to not move while castling, or for the destination square for the king to already be occupied by the rook, yet by convention touch-move requires that the king be touched and moved first.
 Players are expected to use only a single hand, so picking up both simultaneously is not an option.
 A dispute arose at the FIDE World Fischer Random Chess Championship 2019 in a speed chess game between Ian Nepomniachtchi and Wesley So.
 Nepomniachtchi attempted to castle, but he first moved the rook out of the way for his king to take the rook's former square.
 The arbiter initially required Nepomniachtchi to make a rook move as a result of touching the rook first rather than castling.
 This was appealed, and the appeals committee overturned the original ruling; the game was replayed.